AdobeDocs/campaign-web.en/help/v8/msg/delivery-template.md

 * [Personalized fields](../personalization/personalize.md) and [conditional content](../personalization/conditions.md)
 * Links to [mirror page](../content/mirror-page.md) and unsubscription [links](../content/message-tracking.md)
 * Other delivery properties, such as resource validity, retry parameters, or quarantine settings.

+>[!NOTE]
+>
+>Delivery templates are different from [email content templates](../content/email-templates.md), which allow you to reuse only the content of your messages.

 ## Access and manage delivery templates {#access-manage-templates}